The Pembrokeshire Coast Path in Wales can be a challenging experience or a lovely, gentle one. It's up to you.

 There is little to challenge you on this walk.
 It is simply a lovely place to spend an hour in a quiet valley (Pleasant Valley is its name, in fact) full of birdsong and rustling leaves.

 Then, at Stepaside, a surprise.

 At Stepaside, surrounded by a camping/ caravan park and a cluster of cabins, a surprising granite ruin rises up.

 It's the Stepaside Ironworks, built in 1848 and abandoned a generation later.
-The lovely woodland path, paved with pebbles and cinder was once the route of a narrow gauge tramway that carried iron, and coal from several nearby collieries, to the harbor at Saundersfoot.
+The lovely woodland path, paved with pebbles and cinder was once the route of a narrow gauge tramway - or dramway in the technically correct lingo - that carried iron, and coal from several nearby collieries, to the harbor at Saundersfoot.

-When the works became uneconomical, they were simply abandoned and the forest has reclaimed the landscape.
+When the works became uneconomical, they were simply abandoned and the forest reclaimed the landscape.
 The information, by the way, is on a sign at the start of the path, near the public restrooms.
-It's the only clue to what the monumental ruins are all about and I had passed without even reading it.
+It's the only clue to what the monumental ruins are all about.
+We'd passed it without reading it so the ruins at Stepaside were totally unexpected.
 Actually, being surprised by the "Castle" was more fun.

 At this point, if you are feeling energetic, continue along the path which runs to the left of a paved road for a while.
 The small village of Kilgetty is about two miles further on.
 This is a case of the walk being far more interesting than the actual destination.
 There is nothing much to see and do in Kilgetty but the path up is beautiful and the achievement of the climb satisfying.